ProDoula Standards of Professionalism

 - Maintain professionalism through the internet and marketing

-- Your webpage/website must be up to date, professional and encompass the high standards of judgment free support put forth by ProDoula.
+- Your webpage/website should be up to date, professional, and encompass the high standards of judgment-free support put forth by ProDoula

-- While social media communications may be personal in nature, the high standards of judgement free support put forth by ProDoula should always reflect each birth worker as a professional!
+- While social media communications may be personal in nature, the high standards of judgment-free support put forth by ProDoula should always reflect each birth worker as a professional